RizkyRajitha/appwriteiac/README.md

 }
 ```

-we are now almost there, just need to create our `main.tf` file where we specify EC2 instance to provision
+now we are almost there, just need to create our `main.tf` file where we specify EC2 instance to provision.

 in this tutorial, we will provision `t2 small` EC2 instance to the public subnet we created in our previous steps.
-I choose `t2 small` instance type because the minimum requirements to run Appwrite is 1 CPU core and 2GB of RAM which matches with `t2 small` instance type.
-[AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) we use here is Ubuntu Server 20.04 LTS (HVM). security groups we created earlier also have specified to our EC2 instance along with subnet.
+I choose `t2 small` instance type because the [minimum requirements](https://appwrite.io/docs/installation#systemRequirements) to run Appwrite is 1 CPU core and 2GB of RAM which matches with [t2 small](https://aws.amazon.com/ec2/instance-types/t2/) instance type.

+[AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) we use here is `Ubuntu Server 20.04 LTS (HVM)`.security groups we created earlier also have specified to our EC2 instance along with the subnet.

-**here make sure you added your key pair name in `key_name` value.**
+**Make sure you added your key pair name in `key_name` value.**

 ### main.tf